Our most recent “Life as a…” segment sees us drop in on Multimedia Localization Project Manager Joanna Król.

 Which skills do you think are indispensable for a MM localization Project manager?

-Joanna: Multi-tasking: You need to be comfortable doing 10 things at a time, while being prepared for unexpected changes in the process.
+JK: Multi-tasking: You need to be comfortable doing 10 things at a time, while being prepared for unexpected changes in the process.
 You have to be organized, and you need to appreciate the critical paths between steps.

 You also need to be patient and stay communicative – clear communication with both clients and studios helps projects to stay on track.